Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Set-AzSqlServerBackupLongTermRetentionVault.md

 ## SYNTAX

 ```
-Set-AzureRmSqlServerBackupLongTermRetentionVault -ResourceId <String> [-ServerName] <String>
+Set-AzSqlServerBackupLongTermRetentionVault -ResourceId <String> [-ServerName] <String>
  [-ResourceGroupName] <String> [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Set-AzureRmSqlServerBackupLongTermRetentionVault** cmdlet sets the long term retention vault registered to this server.
+The **Set-AzSqlServerBackupLongTermRetentionVault** cmdlet sets the long term retention vault registered to this server.
 The vault is an Azure Backup resource used to store backup data.

 ## EXAMPLES